TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 ```
 *** Image of a redundancy path here***

-You can also have multiple nodes on the OT floor connecting to Node2 and have it send
+You can also have multiple nodes on the OT floor connecting to Node2 and have it send Information (called "forwarding" or "relaying") on to the next node.

+With this in mind you can setup any combination of nodes you can imaging - or better - fitting the needs of your customer topology.

+> As a rule of thumb always connect from a lower security network into a higher security network.
+NEVER the other way around!